jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

 ---

-## Attributes
+## What is an Attribute?

-Attributes are properties/variables/names that belong to an object.
+An Attribute is a property, variable, function or name that belongs to an `object`.
+For example if we describe a human being we could list of attributes like height, weight, sex and color.
-An `AttributeError` is raised when there is a reference an attribute/property/name/variable that does not exist in the object called
+An `AttributeError` is raised when there is a reference to a name in an `object` that does not exist.

 ## How to solve the AttributeError by defining a Variable

 ### <span style="color:red">**RED**</span>: make it fail

-- Open a new file in the editor and save it as `tests/test_attribute_error.py` in the `tests` folder you created in [Setup a Test Driven Development Environment](./TDD_SETUP.md) and type the following in the file
+- We open a new file in the editor and save it as `test_attribute_error.py` in the `tests` folder you created in [Setup a Test Driven Development Environment](./TDD_SETUP.md) then type the following in the file

     ```python
     import unittest
     import module

-    class TestAttributeError(unittest.TestCase):
+    class TestAttributeErrors(unittest.TestCase):

         def test_defining_variables_to_solve_attribute_errors(self):
             self.assertIsNone(module.variable_0)
     ```
     What is the code above doing?
     - `import unittest` imports the unittest module from the python standard library
     - `import module` import module from somewhere - this is going to hold the solution we write
-    - `class TestAttributeError(unittest.TestCase):` - a class definition that inherits from `unittest.TestCase` and will hold our tests
+    - `class TestAttributeErrors(unittest.TestCase):` - a class definition that inherits from `unittest.TestCase` and will hold our tests
     - `def test_defining_variables_to_solve_attribute_errors(self):` the definition of our first test function. we try to test one thing with our test function.
 In this case we are testing if definining variables can solve an `AttributeError`
     - `self.assertIsNone(module.variable_0)` - the actual test.
 This is equivalent to asking the question `is module.variable_0 equal to None`
     - `assertIsNone` is one of the helper functions inherited from `unittest.TestCase`